grafana/x-ray-datasource/README.md

 This functionality needs Grafana v7.4+ to use it's Node graph visualization otherwise it will show the data in a simple table.

 You can pan and zoom the view with buttons or you mouse.
-For details about the visualization see the Grafana docs [TODO: link].
+For details about the visualization, refer to [Node graph panel](LINK).

 [TODO: image of a service with open context menu]